-For the Spring session, under the guidance of State and County officials, and placing health and safety first, Nassau Community College will provide the majority of courses that can be instructed remotely or online in this format.
-Per SUNY’s guidance, the start date for any face-to-face components of courses will not begin until February 1 except for a few courses, such as labs, that will begin on January 19.
-Information on form of instruction will be located in the course descriptions upon registering.
+For the Summer session, under the guidance of State and County officials, and placing health and safety first, Nassau Community College will provide courses in multiple instructional modalities including remote, online, and face-to-face.
+Information on the form of instruction will be located in the course descriptions upon registering.

 Outlined throughout these pages is the College’s Safety plan, developed by College’s Reinventing Task Force, which incorporates the many voices of the Campus community, including administrators, faculty, and staff.
 Once logged into the MyNCC Portal, you can view the full plan submitted and approved by SUNY.
 It is also important to note that our plan remains subject to change as new information, guidance and/or direction is received from the State of New York, SUNY and the County of Nassau.